E-Bike cycling cruise Southern Dalmatia

 Panorama 2 (Sun) Islands Hvar and Vis

-Afterwards we return for lunch to Stari Grad and cruise to the island of Hvar with its same-named capital.
-We visit the magnificent Renaissance Square and enjoy the view up to the Spanish Fortress situated high above the city.
-We hop on board again and cross over to Vis Island at about 4 pm.
+After breakfast we set off on a bike tour from Stari Grad to the capital city of Hvar.
+We will have plenty of time on arrival, to visit the magnificent Renaissance Square of Hvar town and enjoy the view up to the Spanish Fortress situated high above the city.
+Back on board again we cross over to the island of Vis.
 Overnight stay on Vis.

 Panorama 3 (Mon) Vis Island